 If you are considering paying our church a visit, you may like to know more about what to expect when you arrive.

-We strive to be thoroughly biblical in our worship of God.
-We believe that God should be worshipped in the way that He has prescribed.
-The First Commandment (Exodus 20:3) commands us to worship only the one, true God.
-The Second Commandment (Exodus 20:4–6) commands us to worship Him only in the way that He has prescribed.
+We strive to be thoroughly biblical in our worship.
+We believe that God should be worshipped in the way that he has prescribed.
+The first commandment (Exodus 20:3) is to worship only the one, true God.
+The second commandment (Exodus 20:4–6) is to worship him only in the way that he has prescribed.

-Throughout Scripture, those who have sought to worship God in an unauthorised way have suffered His judgement.
-Whilst the Bible nowhere gives us a precise order of service for corporate worship, we believe that biblical corporate worship must involve several things.
+Throughout Scripture, those who have sought to worship God in an unauthorised way have suffered his judgement.
+While the Bible nowhere gives us a precise order of service for corporate worship, biblical corporate worship should involve several elements.

-- The Word must be sung.
+- The word must be sung.
 We are very careful at BBC about the songs used in corporate worship.
 Every song—whether congregational or special music—is carefully reviewed beforehand and approved for use by the elders of the church.
-We sing a wide variety of songs, from the old, classic hymns of the faith (think Amazing Grace and Holy, Holy, Holy) to more contemporary songs (think In Christ Alone and All I Have is Christ).
-The general style of singing—regardless of the song—tends to be conservative.
+We sing a wide variety of songs, from Psalms and old, classic hymns of the faith to more contemporary songs.

-- The Word must be prayed.
+- The word must be prayed.
 Public prayer, grounded in Scripture, is another important part of the service.
 Our services open with prayer.
 Our pastors pray publicly for the needs of the church and various other ministries with which we are affiliated.
 Prayer is offered at the beginning and at the end of each sermon.
-As a congregation we are encouraged to pray weekly through a particular Psalm.
-The Psalm of the Week is often used as a call to worship and is invoked in the public prayers.
+As a congregation, we are encouraged to pray weekly through a particular Psalm.
+The Psalm of the week is often used as a call to worship and is invoked in the public prayers.
 Our Sunday evening service is the primary corporate prayer service of the church.
 We gather to share prayer requests and pray with and for one another.
 Other elements of worship are streamlined in the evening to facilitate a good amount of time dedicated to prayer.

 - The word must be read.
 Scripture commends the public reading of Scripture when the church gathers for worship.
-In each service, a particular passage of Scripture is read aloud to the congregation.
-It rarely is the passage that will be preached from (that is read aloud by the pastor before the sermon).
-We read systematically through the Scriptures—normally one chapter per week.
-The morning public reading is typically taken from the New Testament, whilst the evening public reading is typically taken from the Old Testament.
+In each service, a particular passage of Scripture is read publicly to the congregation.
+We read systematically through the New Testament during the morning service, with more thematic Scripture readings in the evening.

-- The Word must be preached.
-The style of preaching at church is expository.
+- The word must be preached.
+The style of preaching is expository.
 Our pastor-teacher preaches systematically (verse by verse, passage by passage) through books of the Bible.
-Church members and regular visitors can normally anticipate the passage to be preached, for it is typically the one immediately after the text that was preached the preceding week.
-Often, though not always, brief children’s talks form part of the worship service, during which one of our pastors invites all children in the congregation to the front for a brief lesson, usually related to the message that will soon be preached.
+Church members and regular visitors can normally anticipate the passage to be preached: It is typically the one immediately after the text that was preached the preceding week.